He-Wolf/Mastermind/README.md

 This repository contains the C++ source code and built binaries of the logical game called Mastermind.
 The project uses Qt Open Source libraries.
 For coding I used Qt Creator as IDE.
 It was built with MinGW on Windows 10 x64.

 ## How to run the app:
 You can download the built binaries in the release section of the repository.
 It can be run on Windows 10 by PCs having x64 architecture processor.
-URL: [a relative link](/releases)
+[Download release](../../releases)

 ## Game Rules:
 There are two players: the codemaker (computer) and the codebraker (You).
 The codemaker creates a code and the codebreaker’s aim is to find out this code.